schemdraw can be installed from pip using

 import schemdraw import schemdraw.elements as elm

-Using a Jupyter Notebook in inline mode is recommended for the easy interactive creation of circuit diagrams.
-If your schematics pop up in an external window, set Matplotlib to inline mode before importing schemdraw:
+When run in a Jupyter notebook, the schematic will be drawn to the cell output after the with block is exited.
+If your schematics pop up in an external window, and you are using the Matplotlib backend, set Matplotlib to inline mode before importing schemdraw:

 For best results when viewing circuits in the notebook, use a vector figure format, such as svg before importing schemdraw: